Will Kentucky cover the spread vs. Kansas? Betting Trends, Record ATS

 Additional Kentucky vs Kansas Insights & Trends

-- Kentucky had a 13-8 record against the spread and an 18-4 record overall last season when putting up more than 68.1 points.

-- The Jayhawks put up an average of 75.4 points per game last year, 7.6 more points than the 67.8 the Wildcats allowed.
+- The Jayhawks scored an average of 75.4 points per game last year, 7.6 more points than the 67.8 the Wildcats gave up to opponents.

 - Kansas went 11-10 against the spread and 22-2 overall when it scored more than 67.8 points last season.